Go to content

 Collection

-VINSEUM is a museum that, based on a multidisciplinary approach, showcases the cultures of wine and popular culture.
-The relationship between humans, vineyards, and wine spans more than 3,000 years of history, which is why the collection is so extensive, including objects from anthropology, art, decorative arts, history, ethnology, science and technology, numismatics, geology, zoology, and more.
+The VINSEUM is a museum that, using disciplinary transversality as a starting point, showcases the cultures of wine and popular culture.
+The relationship between human beings and vineyards and wine dates back more than 3,000 years, which is why the legacy that is preserved is so wide ranging, with objects related to anthropology, art, decorative arts, history, ethnology, science and technology, numismatics, geology, zoology, etc.

-The museum’s collection consists of around 22,000 material culture objects (20,700 of which are catalogued), a photographic archive of about 50,000 images (donated to the Alt Penedès County Archive), and around 13,000 references from the documentary culture collection.
-This collection is managed by the VINSEUM Documentation Center (CDV), which safeguards an essential documentary archive as a source of information for the collection’s contents, the permanent exhibition, and temporary exhibitions.
-It is also available to the public to facilitate research in the fields of viticulture and local history.
+The museum’s collection is made up of approximately 22,000 tangible culture objects (20,700 registered), a photographic archive containing roughly 50,000 images (on loan to the Alt Penedès Regional Archive) and nearly 13,000 references from the documentary culture collection.
+This collection is managed by the VINSEUM Documentation Center (CDV), a space that houses an essential documentary collection as a source of information on the contents of the collection, the permanent exhibition and temporary exhibitions, which are also available to the public to facilitate research in the field of winemaking as well as local history.

 Art